blebon/directChillFoam/docs/source/tutorials/Lebon2020.rst

 Mesh generation
 ---------------

-Move into the system directory.
+The dictionary file that describes the mesh is located in the system directory.

 .. code-block:: console

   $ cd system

-Generate the blockMeshDict file using the helper Python script.
+Generate the blockMeshDict file using the ``Lebon2020.system.cylinder.write_blockMeshDict()`` function from the system/cylinder.py script.

 .. code-block:: console

   $ python3 cylinder.py

+The 3D mesh consists of a finer inner section that is definer by a square length of 32 mm but with each side with a slight curvature of radius 40 mm.
+The outer cylinder corresponds to the billet dimensions.
+The z_points tuple list the vertices z coordinates as defined in :numref:`lebon2020_bc`.
+The patch names are entered in the faces list in the ``Lebon2020.system.cylinder.write_boundary()`` function.

-Return to the case directory and generate the mesh.
+Return to the case directory and generate the mesh using `blockMesh <https://doc.cfd.direct/openfoam/user-guide-v6/blockmesh>`_.

 .. code-block:: console